NexStandard/NexYamlSerializer/NexVYaml/readme.md

 8. **Records**
 Efficiently serialize and deserialize record types with the Stride3D.YamlSerializer.
 This feature ensures seamless integration with records, maintaining their concise, immutable nature.
 Benefit from precise state representation in your Stride3D projects, optimizing your workflow with minimal effort.

+9. **Secure Mode**
+Prevents redirection of types during serialization and deserialization processes to ensure that no unknown or unauthorized types can be injected into your code.

 ### Unsupported Features

 1. **Generic Dynamic Deserialization:**